forgefed/forgefed/spec/modeling.md

   refers to the [Create][] that Alice sent)
 - [result][]: A URI that can be used later for verifying that the given access is still approved, thus allowing the actor granting the access to revoke it
+- [allows][prop-allows]: Modes of invocation and/or delegation that this
+  `Grant` is meant to be used for
+- [delegates][prop-delegates]: If this `Grant` is a delegation, i.e. it is passing on some access that it has received, `delegates` specifies the parent `Grant` that it has received and now passing on

 Example: